Georg Simmel: The Philosophy of Money

-In The Philosophy of Money, Simmel views money as a component of life which helped us understand the totality of life.
+In The Philosophy of Money, Simmel views money as a component of life which helped people understand the totality of life.
 Simmel believed people created value by making objects, then separating themselves from that object and then trying to overcome that distance.
 He found that things which were too close were not considered valuable and things which were too far for people to get were also not considered valuable.
 Considered in determining value was the scarcity, time, sacrifice, and difficulties involved in getting the object.

 For Simmel, city life led to a division of labor and increased financialisation.
 As financial transactions increase, some emphasis shifts to what the individual can do, instead of who the individual is.
 Financial matters in addition to emotions are in play.

 "The Stranger"

 Simmel's concept of distance comes into play where he identifies a stranger as a person that is far away and close at the same time.

 The Stranger is close to us, insofar as we feel between him and ourselves common features of a national, social, occupational, or generally human, nature.
 He is far from us, insofar as these common features extend beyond him or us, and connect us only because they connect a great many people.